widgetti/ipyvuetify/docs/usage.rst

 If it's an expression it's mostly used to set a List or a Dict, as is done with :code:`items` in the examples above.
 This can be the same in ipyvuetify.

-for non-vuetify related attributes, the ones from the HTML tag, can be accessed through the :code:`attributes` trait.
+For non-vuetify related attributes, the ones from the HTML tag, can be accessed through the :code:`attributes` trait.

 Vuetify: